jkgarber/learning-sqlalchemy/tutorial.md

 Note: The `Session` doesn’t hold onto the `Connection` object after it ends the transaction.
 It gets a new `Connection` from the `Engine` the next time it needs to execute SQL against the database.

-## Working with Database Metadata
+## Working with Database Metadata ([Source](https://docs.sqlalchemy.org/en/20/tutorial/metadata.html))

-Alchemy.
 The central element of both SQLAlchemy Core and ORM is the SQL Expression Language which allows for fluent, composable construction of SQL queries.
 The most common foundational objects for database metadata in SQLAlchemy are known as `MetaData`, `Table`, and `Column`.

 ### Setting Up MetaData with Table Objects